 Western Michigan University offers a major in biochemistry for students interested in medicine, nutrition or pharmacology.
 A degree in biochemistry also prepares students who might want to pursue technical or specialized sales, marketing or customer relations.

-In addition to chemistry and math, biochemistry majors study molecular and cellular biology, basic concepts of evolution, genetics and heredity, and microbiology.
-Students also take calculus-based physics courses that deal with electricity, magnetism and heat.
+As a WMU student majoring in biochemistry, you'll study chemistry, math, molecular and cellular biology, basic concepts of evolution, genetics and heredity, and microbiology.
+You will also take calculus-based physics courses that deal with electricity, magnetism and heat.

 Beyond the classroom

 Undergraduate research is important to biochemistry students who wish to establish a successful career without receiving an advanced degree as well as those who plan to apply to top-tier graduate and professional programs.
 WMU's Research Experience for Undergraduates can help you gain a valuable and competitive edge and take control of your professional and educational careers.